| 28 July 2009

 I'm glad we had high level players like that.
 I think we've got a lot of good young players on the offensive side of our football team too.
 Obviously, our offense, quarterbacks have got to play well.
 We know that.
 But also Derrick Washington and the running game, some other things we can do on offense, I think.

 We will not do the same things with Blaine Gabbert at quarterback as we did with Chase Daniel his senior year.
 We'll do the same thing as we did with Chase Daniel his sophomore year.
 We'll take that kind of approach.
 Defense has their responsibilities.
 Offense has theirs.
 We're getting Danario Alexander back.
 If Danario had been healthy, he would be one of the top receivers in the league, one of the top receivers in the nation.
 He's doing well, and we're getting him back.
 He'll be important to receivers.
-I wonder if Gary Pinkel really knows what he's talking about when scouting wide receivers?
-Giggity.
-For more of the Pinkel interview, click here, and we'll post some video later.